GetResponse/dev_resources/forms-guide.md

-### GetResponse WebForm template
+### GetResponse Forms template

-Every form template have 5 types which describe amount of columns in the form.
-Every form template should be create in all those variants.
+Every form template has 5 types that describe the number of columns in the form.
+Every form template should be created in all of the variants.
 Example structure of a template is in forms/example-form-structure

-Sizes for each of the variants is shown below:
+Sizes for each of the variants are shown below:

 1-column